-- 5. Read the table on the previous page to see which valve to adjust. - 6.
+- 5. Read Workflow table on the previous page to see which valve to adjust. - 6.
 Stick the feeler gauge under the pressure pad of the rocker arm and check the valve clearance. - 7.
 If necessary, adjust the valve clearance by - a) loosening the lock nut on the end of the rocker arm - b) adjusting the valve clearance with the adjusting screw - c) tightening the lock nut. - 8.
-Mark the rocker arm with the felt-tip pen and then continue with the next cylinder according to the table.
+Mark the rocker arm with the felt-tip pen and adjust the unit injector according to the next section.
+Then continue on to the next cylinder according to the table.

-- 1. Adjusting screw
+- 1. Adjusting screw.

-- 2. Lock nut
+- 2. Lock nut.

-- 3. Rocker arm
+- 3. Rocker arm.

-- 4. Valve bridge
+- 4. Valve bridge.

-- 5. Feeler gauge
+- 5. Feeler gauge.